godotengine/godot-website/collections/_article/godot-doing-well-gdc-2018.md

 Thanks to the effort of all our contributors, Godot is becoming more and more amazing every year.
 There seems to be no limit to how good it can become, and the hard work from everyone paid off.

-Godot (and mainly since verson 3.0) is now robust, has amazing features, great documentation, and the source code is very polished.
+Godot (and mainly since version 3.0) is now robust, has amazing features, great documentation, and the source code is very polished.

 For most developers, just giving Godot a try is enough to convince them that, it not only works as an alternative but it's also a significant improvement over their existing software.